Can I grow bamboo in the snow?

 We hear this question all the time, especially from our friends in Canada.
 Can I grow bamboo where it snows?
 The short answer is YES.
 But the long answer is that it really depends what variety of bamboo you are growing.

-There are more than a thousand species of grass in the bamboo family, and the majority of the most popular bamboos for gardening come from the tropics or subtropics, so they much prefer the warmer climates.
-But with that many varieties to choose from , you can be sure that a sufficient number of bamboos will grow happily in the snowy mountain regions and far northern latitudes like Canada.
+There are more than a thousand species of grass in the bamboo family, and many of the most popular bamboos for gardening come from the tropics or subtropics, so they much prefer the warmer climates.
+But with so many varieties to choose from, you can be sure that a sufficient number of bamboos will grow happily in the snowy mountain regions and far northern latitudes like Canada.

 Fargesia is another major genus of bamboo, also indigenous to China and southeast Asia.
-Unlike Phyllostachys, the Fargesia bamboos are chiefly dense growing clumpers.
+Unlike Phyllostachys, the Fargesia bamboos are chiefly dense-growing clumpers.
 This and their cold hardiness have made many varieties of Fargesia very popular among gardeners.
 The fact is, most clumping bamboos come from tropical and subtropical climates, so cold hardy clumpers are especially rare and desirable.